Ketanji Brown Jackson: Early life and education

-Jackson was born Ketanji Onyika Brown on September 14, 1970, in Washington, D.C.
-Her parents were both graduates of historically black colleges and universities.
-Her father, Johnny Brown, further attended the University of Miami School of Law and ultimately became the chief attorney for the Miami-Dade County School Board; her mother, Ellery, served as school principal at New World School of the Arts in Miami, Florida.
-In 1989, when Jackson was a freshman at Harvard, her uncle, Thomas Brown Jr., was sentenced to life in prison for a nonviolent cocaine conviction in which federal agents found 14 kilograms of cocaine, wrapped in duct tape, court records show.
-Years later, Jackson persuaded a law firm to take his case pro bono, and President Barack Obama eventually commuted his sentence.
-Another uncle, Calvin Ross, served as Miami's chief of police.
+Jackson was born on September 14, 1970, in Washington, D.C., to parents who were both teachers and had been educated at historically black colleges and universities.
+Her father, Johnny Brown, graduated from the University of Miami School of Law and became chief attorney for the Miami-Dade County School Board.
+Her mother, Ellery, was the school principal at the New World School of the Arts in Miami.
+One of her uncles, Calvin Ross, served as the police chief of the Miami Police Department.

-Jackson grew up in the Miami, Florida, area and attended Miami Palmetto Senior High School.
-In her senior year, she won the national oratory title at the National Catholic Forensic League championships in New Orleans.
-She is quoted in her high school yearbook saying that she "[wanted] to go into law and eventually have a judicial appointment."
-She graduated from Miami Palmetto in 1988.
+Jackson grew up in Miami and attended Miami Palmetto Senior High School.
+She distinguished herself as a champion debater, winning the national oratory title at the National Catholic Forensic League championships in New Orleans during her senior year.
+She has recalled her experience with high school debate as one "that I can say without hesitation was the one activity that best prepared me for future success in law and in life."
+In 1988, Jackson graduated from Palmetto as senior class president.
+In her high school yearbook, she was quoted as saying that she wanted "to go into law and eventually have a judicial appointment".

-Jackson then studied government at Harvard University, having applied to Harvard despite her high school guidance counselor's advice to set her sights lower.
-At Harvard, Jackson performed improv comedy and took classes in drama, and led protests against a student who displayed a Confederate flag from his dorm window.
-Jackson graduated from Harvard in 1992 with an A.B., magna cum laude.
+After high school, Jackson matriculated at Harvard University to study government, having applied despite her guidance counselor's advice to set her sights lower.
+She took classes in drama and performed improv comedy, forming a diverse friend group.
+As a member of the Black Students Association, she led protests against a student who displayed a Confederate flag from his dormitory window and protested the lack of full-time professors in the Afro-American Studies Department.
+While a freshman, Jackson enrolled in Michael Sandel's course Justice, which she has called a major influence during her undergraduate years.
+She graduated from Harvard in 1992 with a Bachelor of Arts, magna cum laude.
 Her senior thesis was titled "The Hand of Oppression: Plea Bargaining Processes and the Coercion of Criminal Defendants".

-Jackson worked as a staff reporter and researcher for Time magazine from 1992 to 1993, then attended Harvard Law School, where she was a supervising editor of the Harvard Law Review.
-She graduated in 1996 with a Juris Doctor, cum laude.
+From 1992 to 1993, Jackson worked as a staff reporter and researcher for Time magazine.
+She then attended Harvard Law School, where she was a supervising editor of the Harvard Law Review, graduating in 1996 with a Juris Doctor, cum laude.